clement-sciascia/docs/pages/cloud/dedicated/ssh_introduction/guide.en-gb.md

 ---
-title: 'Getting started with SSH'
+title: Getting started with SSH
 slug: ssh-introduction
 excerpt: 'Learn how to use the SSH service to access your server'
-section: 'Getting started'
+section: Getting started
 ---

 **Last updated 19th July 2017**